Genivia/ugrep/README.md

     ugrep -s -l 'xyz' foo*

-The same is obtained using recursion with a directory inclusion contraint:
+The same is obtained using recursion with a directory inclusion constraint:

     ugrep -R -l 'xyz' --include-dir='/foo*' .